$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Stability of our Form Factors Under Variations of the Fit

-The differential decay rate computed using form factors extracted using Eq.~(\ref{fitfuncbglfullmh}) is given in Figure~\ref{shapewith_without_outer}, normalised by the total rate, as well as the rate computed using Eq.~(\ref{fitfunctionequation}).
-There we see that the inclusion of the outer functions in the extrapolation makes very litle difference.
-The total rate computed using the outer functions is, for the $\ell=\mu$ case, $\Gamma^\mathrm{BGL'}=2.00(27)_\mathrm{latt}(2)_\mathrm{EM}\times 10^{13} ~\mathrm{s}^{-1}$, compared to $\Gamma=\GAMMAmuTOTAL$ computed in Section~\ref{sec:discussion}, again demonstrating that the exclusion of the outer functions during the extrapolation to the physical continuum point does not have any significant effect on our results.
+The physical continuum form factors computed using Eq.~(\ref{fitfuncbglfullmh}) (converted to the $A_0, A_1, A_2, V$ basis) are given in Figure~\ref{ffextrapcomparison}, together with those computed using Eq.~(\ref{fitfunctionequation}).
+The total rate computed using the outer functions is, for the $\ell=\mu$ case, $\Gamma^\mathrm{BGL'}=1.88(20)_\mathrm{latt}(2)_\mathrm{EM}\times 10^{13} ~\mathrm{s}^{-1}$, compared to $\Gamma=\GAMMAmuTOTAL$ computed in Section~\ref{sec:discussion}, again demonstrating that the exclusion of the outer functions during the extrapolation to the physical continuum point does not have any significant effect on our results.

+In Figure~\ref{ffextrapcomparison} we also plot form factors resulting from performing the extrapolation in the HQET basis.
+The form factors in this basis are related to the form factors in the helicity basis by

+and for this extrapolation we use a simple form in powers of $w-1$, which does not include any information about the pole terms: